 Learning to Trust and Love Again

-While the premise of Dear Edward was Edward surviving a plane crash, the theme of the book is Edward struggling, failing and eventually learning how to truly live and trust and love again after such a traumatic loss.
+While Dear Edward‘s premise is that Edward survives a plane crash, the book’s theme is that Edward struggles, fails, and eventually learns how to truly live, trust, and love again after such a traumatic loss.

-While only being 12-years-old, Edward is still old enough to have a firm grasp on his parents and older brother: their mannerisms, their familiarity, their love.
-Edward’s hesitant and even strained relationship with his aunt (his mom’s sister) demonstrates Edward struggling to reconcile his new reality to his dead family.
+While only 12 years old, Edward is still old enough to fully grasp his parents and older brother: their mannerisms, familiarity, and love.
+Edward’s hesitant and even strained relationship with his aunt (his mom’s sister) demonstrates Edward’s struggle to reconcile his new reality with his dead family.
 Out of the corner of Edward’s eye, his aunt looks just like his mom.
 His heart leaps, and his head turns.
 Only to be confronted with a face that is not his mom’s.
 He’s betrayed.
 And feels that loss all over again.

 I did enjoy how Edward connected with his aunt; he realized both of them had lost beloved siblings.